Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Auras

 Paragons radiate confidence to all around them: **auras** are the tangible manifestation of this.
-At level 1, you learn to **Prime** an aura as a minor action.
-The first time during your turn that you hit a creature with an attack, you may spend 1 essence to trigger it, providing an effect to either all allies or all enemies within 2 tiles of you.
-The effects caused by auras are either instant or last until the end of your next turn.
-Priming a new aura replaces your previous one.
+At level 1, you radiate an aura at all times.
+At the start of each of your turns, you may pay 1 essence and choose one of the auras that you know.
+If you do, a 2 tile radius around you gains the tile effect described in that power's description.
+You inspire different effects in your allies and your foes: each aura affects either all enemy or all ally creatures.
+Trigger any tile effects after you gain your aura for the turn.

+You know 3 auras at level 1, selected from the [auras](../powers/paragon.md) section of this book in the Powers chapter.
+You learn an additional aura at level 4, 8, 12, 16 and 19.

 ## Cause